restorando/graphql-query-whitelist/README.md

 This property is optional and must be a function that receives the `express` request object and returns a boolean value.
 If a truthy value is returned, the whitelist check is skipped and the query is executed.

-This option is very useful to skip the whitelist check for certains apps that are already sending dynamic queries that are imposible to add to the whitelist.
+This option is very useful to skip the whitelist check for certain apps that are already sending dynamic queries that are impossible to add to the whitelist.

 Example: